d-romualdi/omniscape/docs/getting_started.md

 permalink: /getting_started
 ---

-# Getting started with the **omniscape** SyncroSim Package
+# Getting started with **omniscape** SyncroSim

-### Here we provide guided tutorials on the **omniscape** SyncroSim Package, an open-source SyncroSim Package for running Omniscape.jl.
+### Here we provide guided tutorials on **omniscape** SyncroSim, an open-source SyncroSim base package for running Omniscape.jl.

-The tutorials will introduce you to the basics of working with the **omniscape** SyncroSim Package.
+The tutorials will introduce you to the basics of working with **omniscape** SyncroSim.
 The steps include:

 * Installing SyncroSim and Julia
-* Reproducing the Omniscape.jl example with the **omniscape** SyncroSim Package
+* Reproducing the Omniscape.jl example with **omniscape** SyncroSim
-* Creating a reproducible workflow for the **omniscape** SyncroSim Package in R
+* Creating a reproducible workflow for **omniscape** SyncroSim in R

 <br>

 ## **Installing SyncroSim and Julia**

-Running the **omniscape** SyncroSim Package requires that SyncroSim and Julia be installed on your computer.
+Running **omniscape** SyncroSim requires that SyncroSim and Julia be installed on your computer.
 Download SyncroSim version 2.4.5 or higher [here](https://syncrosim.com/download/){:target="_blank"} and follow the installation prompts.
 Download Julia version 1.5.4 or higher [here](https://julialang.org/downloads/){:target="_blank"} and follow the installation prompts.
 Once these requirements are installed, you are ready to follow along with the tutorials.

 <br>

-## **Reproducing the Omniscape.jl example with omniscape SyncroSim Package**
+## **Reproducing the Omniscape.jl example with omniscape SyncroSim**

-This video tutorial will provide an overview of working with the **omniscape** SyncroSim Package in the Windows user interface and demonstrate how to reproduce the [Omniscape.jl example](https://docs.circuitscape.org/Omniscape.jl/stable/examples/){:target="_blank"}.
+This video tutorial will provide an overview of working with **omniscape** SyncroSim in the Windows user interface and demonstrate how to reproduce the [Omniscape.jl example](https://docs.circuitscape.org/Omniscape.jl/stable/examples/){:target="_blank"}.

 The steps include:

-* Installing the **omniscape** SyncroSim Package
+* Installing **omniscape** SyncroSim
-* Creating and configuring a new the **omniscape** SyncroSim Library
+* Creating and configuring a new **omniscape** SyncroSim Library
 * Creating and editing scenarios
 * Running the model
 * Visualizing the results